brandones/econometrics-code-sample/README.md

 ## Nota Bene

-I have professional experience building automated pipelines running at scale to populate databases;
+I have professional experience building complex, automated pipelines running at scale to populate databases;
-building data analysis pipelines for econometric projects like this is new to me.
+I have less experience building data analysis pipelines for econometric projects like this one.
 I look forward to learning other norms, tools, and practices from your team.
 I also have experience working with Jupyter notebooks, R Shiny, and various JavaScript data visualization libraries.